naughtybear/big_data_project/README.md

 # Box Office Predictor: Leveraging Twitter/Reddit and Movie Data

-- This project is aimed at building a machine learning model that can predict the box office performance of movies based on their social media buzz.
+- This project is aimed at building a machine learning model that can predict the box office performance of movies based on movies features and their social media buzz.

-- The project utilizes data from Twitter and Reddit to gather sentiment analysis, and various movie attributes such as cast, director, and title, to build a predictive model.
+- The project utilizes data from Twitter and Reddit to gather sentiment analysis, and various movie attributes such as cast, director, title,and runtime to build a predictive model.

 - The webisite will be created locally to deploy the model and to display the visualizations for more insights.